AmitKabya/FODGE/README.md

 - Enron
 - Wiki Temporal

-**Note:** All the datasets used can be found in this [google drive link](https://drive.google.com/drive/folders/15tlgyf3GO8s8HjCsd5S5zQ7_n28DafA7?usp=sharing).
+**Note:** All the datasets used can be found in this [google drive link](https://drive.google.com/drive/folders/15tlgyf3GO8s8HjCsd5S5zQ7_n28DafA7?usp=sharing) in the required format.

 If you use one of these datasets, all you have to do is choose the dataset (see name of directories) and put the appropriate `.txt` file in `datasets`directory.

-If you want to use your own dataset, you should follow this format: Give a single `.txt` file where each row is in the form:
+If you want to use your own dataset, you should follow this format: <br/>

-Notice you will have to adjust them to our files format (will be further explained) or provide a data loader function in order to produce the networkx graph.
-For .mat files, see how Youtube and Flickr datasets are loaded.
-You can add the appropriate condition to the function "load_data" in evaluation_tasks -> eval_utils.py.
-Note that when having .mat file, it has both the edges and labels.
-To see an example for a use go to "load_data" in evaluation_tasks -> eval_utils.py and to evaluation_tasks -> calculate_static_embeddings.py.
+Give a single `.txt` file where each row contains 3/4 columns in the form: <br/>
+- **For un-weighted graphs:** from_id to_id time (e.g. 1 2 0 means there is an edge between vertices 1 and 2 at time 0).
+- **For weighted graphs:** from_id to_id weight time (e.g. 1 2 0.5 0 means there is an edge of weight 0.5 between vertices 1 and 2 at time 0).
+If the provided dataset is in this format, you can put it as it is in the `datasets` directory and use the `data_loader` function that is in `fodge/load_data`. <br/>
+If it is not, you should build a data loader that will convert it to this form.